 It will often take your interior designer or contractor a few weeks to come back to you with a quote.
 This quote often includes any built-in cabinets, flooring, and hacking - doing away with existing walls or tiles.

-Discover interior home design ideas and get a free quote from recommended local interior firms on DBS Home & Living Marketplace.
+Discover interior home design ideas and get matched with recommended local interior firms from our partners for FREE now on DBS Home Marketplace.

 Pro-tip 1: Quotes offered by interior designers and contractors often do not include electrical works, or accessories such as sinks and taps.
 Do clarify when checking the quote.

 Pro-tip 2: Check with at least three interior designers or contractors before narrowing it down to two options.
 You may want to consider if the proposed layout and style fits your needs and if the quote matches your budget.